stijn-vergauwen/avian_first_person_shooter_test/Project notes.md

 ## Backlog
+- Able to shoot weapon that is currently being held
+- Remove player colliders from weapon shoot excluded colliders
+- Apply force to object hit by weapon shot
 - Add test object that can be picked up but isn't a weapon (like a radio)
 - Allow items to configure in what orientation they should be held
-- Able to shoot weapon that is currently being held

 ## Thoughts For Future Projects